Rob Brantly: New York Yankees

-On August 26, 2020, Brantly was traded to the New York Yankees in exchange for cash considerations.
+On August 26, 2020, Brantly was traded to the New York Yankees for cash considerations.
 Brantly did not play in a game for the Yankees organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On October 13, he elected free agency.

 On December 12, Brantly re-signed with the Yankees organization on a minor league contract and was invited to spring training.
 He was assigned to the Triple-A Scranton/Wilkes-Barre RailRiders to begin the 2021 season.
-On July 16, 2021, Brantly's contract was selected by the Yankees, after Kyle Higashioka tested positive for COVID-19 and was placed on the COVID-19 list.
+On July 16, Brantly's contract was selected by the Yankees, after Kyle Higashioka tested positive for COVID-19 and was placed on the COVID-19 list.
 Brantly went 2-for-15 with a double and three strikeouts in 4 games for the Yankees.
 On July 26, Brantly was removed from the 40-man roster and returned to Triple-A Scranton.
 On August 5, he was promoted back to the majors when Gary Sánchez tested positive for COVID-19.
-Brantly went 1–5 in 2 appearances for the Yankees before being returned to Triple-A Scranton and removed from the 40-man roster on August 17.
-On October 5, Brantly was selected to the active roster prior to the 2021 American League Wild Card Game.
+Brantly went 1-for-5 in 2 games for the Yankees before being returned to Triple-A Scranton and removed from the 40-man roster on August 17.
+On October 5, Brantly was selected to the active roster prior to the American League Wild Card Game.

 On November 5, 2021, Brantly was outrighted off of the 40-man roster and elected free agency.
 On December 10, Brantly re-signed with the Yankees on a new minor league contract.
 The Yankees promoted Brantly to the major leagues on May 22, 2022, when Higashioka went on the COVID-19 injured list.
 He was designated for assignment on May 25.
 The next day, he cleared waivers and was sent outright to Triple-A Scranton/Wilkes Barre.
 Brantly rejected the assignment and elected free agency, but re-signed with the Yankees on a minor league contract on May 29.
 Brantly played in 59 games for Scranton, slashing .269/.333/.352 with 1 home run and 22 RBI.
 He elected free agency following the season on November 10.

 Toronto Blue Jays

 On January 6, 2023, Brantly signed a minor league contract with the Toronto Blue Jays organization.
-In 46 games for the Triple–A Buffalo Bisons, he hit .271/.390/.361 with 1 home run and 16 RBI.
+In 46 games for the Triple-A Buffalo Bisons, he hit .271/.390/.361 with 1 home run and 16 RBI.
 On July 13, Brantly was released by Toronto.

 Tampa Bay Rays

 On January 7, 2024, Brantly signed a minor league contract with the Tampa Bay Rays.
-In 45 games for the Triple–A Durham Bulls, he slashed .262/.323/.418 with five home runs and 17 RBI.
+In 45 games for the Triple-A Durham Bulls, he slashed .262/.323/.418 with five home runs and 17 RBI.
 On August 19, the Rays selected Brantly's contract, adding him to their active roster.
-In three games for Tampa Bay, he went 1–for–9 (.111).
+In three games for Tampa Bay, he went 1-for-9 (.111).
 Brantly was designated for assignment by the Rays on August 24.
 He cleared waivers and was sent outright to Durham on August 26.
 Brantly elected free agency on October 4.